Quantum critical scaling and holographic bound for transport coefficients near Lifshitz points: Conclusions

 Differently from the other quantities, the diffusivity is not solely given by data on the horizon and is expressed through an integral over the radial direction.
 Although we do not have the full expression of bulk fields, we have derived a near horizon formula for the compressibility, and could relate the diffusion constant to the horizon data in a simple fashion.
-Indeed, the near IR geometry dominates at low temperature\cite{Blake2016,Davison:2018ofp,Davison2018}.
+Indeed, the near IR geometry dominates at low temperature \cite{Blake2016,Davison:2018ofp,Davison2018}.
 On the other hand we have calculated the butterfly velocities by moving to the Kruskal system of coordinates and using a generalization of the shock-wave technique.
-We have computed the proportionality factor between the diffusivity to the square butterfly velocity ratio and the inverse temperature, finding that it can be expressed in terms of the critical exponents $z,\phi$, and $\theta$. \\ Eventually, both the viscosity and the diffusivity bounds could be analyzed within higher-derivative gravitational backgrounds\cite{Cremonini:2011iq,Baggioli2017} to take into account finite coupling effects.
-Moreover, particle-hole symmetry breaking could be taken into account as well. \\ Thus, we conclude that the transport properties of a strongly-interacting many-body system near a quantum Lifshitz point can be efficiently described using holographic methods and requires a generalization of the viscosity bound obtained in isotropic theories.
+We have computed the proportionality factor between the diffusivity to the square butterfly velocity ratio and the inverse temperature, finding that it can be expressed in terms of the critical exponents $z,\phi$, and $\theta$. \\ {It is well-known that the KSS bound can be violated by terms containing more than two derivatives of the metric (see Ref.\cite{Cremonini:2011iq} for a review), which capture finite 't Hooft coupling corrections.
+A possible extension of our work would be to consider the effects of higher derivative terms involving the massless scalars, along the lines of Ref.\cite{Baggioli2017}}.
+Moreover, particle-hole symmetry breaking could be taken into account as well. \\ In our work, the anisotropy was sourced by a massless scalar that also breaks translations.
+As we have discussed, only the bound involving the transverse viscosity is preserved.
+In Ref.\cite{1604.01346}, isotropy is broken by one of the spatial components of the gauge field acquiring a vev.
+In this setup, translations are unbroken and viscosities are still well-defined hydrodynamic transport coefficients.
+Their results, specifically equation (14), show that the bound \eqref{eq:bound} holds in this holographic setup.
+It would be interesting to further investigate such systems, as well as different sources of spontaneous anisotropy, \cite{Donos:2012gg,Hoyos:2020zeg}.\\ Thus, we conclude that the transport properties of a strongly-interacting many-body system near a quantum Lifshitz point can be efficiently described using holographic methods and requires a generalization of the viscosity bound obtained in isotropic theories.